vonpetersenn/Pleco-to-Anki/README.md

 An AddOn for the Anki flashcard app to import bookmark files from the chinese dictionary app Pleco.

+# Progress

+As of now, the project is in an early stage and not ready for use as an AddOn.
+However, the core functionality is already implemented and can be used by running the `main.py` script.
+The script will import the Pleco bookmarks stored in the file `plecodata.txt` and export the file `output.csv` which then can be imported into Anki.

 # Motivation

 Anki and Pleco are great tools for learning Chinese.
 However, they do not work very well together.